isamu-isozaki/Politician-Analyzer/README.md

 The stages of this is
 1. Scrape all the publicly available data.
 We want to gather
-i.
-The laws passed by them and under them ii.
-Treaties formed with outside nations iii.
-Money recieved including salary/lobbying iv.
-Budget proposals
+ -  The laws passed by them and under them
+ -  Treaties formed with outside nations
+ -  Money recieved including salary/lobbying
+ -  Criminal history/What was he sued for and did he win the case etc
+ -  Budget proposals
-v.
-Who did he assign to which posiiton vi.
-All records of talking in congress etc
+ -  Who did he assign to which posiiton
+ -  All records of talking in congress etc
-I may add other items here but this can differ based on country
+I may add other items here but this can differ based on country/position

 For this step, I mainly want to only use government issued data.
 One issue is for some facts they might not be available there ex amount of money recieved from x company.